AdamS040/Equity-Research-Dashboard/PRODUCT.md

 The platform's success will be measured not only by its technical capabilities but also by its ability to provide actionable investment insights and demonstrate professional competence in the financial technology domain.

----

-*This PRD is a living document that should be updated as the project evolves and new requirements are identified.
-All development decisions should reference this document to ensure alignment with the project's goals and objectives.*